-College had never really interested me… It’s not that I was a poor student or even hated classes, I really enjoyed my time in college, but I knew my life would be in baseball and everything else was an after thought.
-It’s funny looking back at how naive I was.
-What’s the saying?
-“We make plans and God…” What’s he do?
+College had never really interested me… It’s not that I was a poor student or even hated classes, I really enjoyed my time in college (all 3 of them), but I knew my life would be in baseball and everything else was an after thought.
+It’s funny looking back how naive I was.
+What’s the saying “We make plans and God…” What’s he do?
 Oh, that’s right, “He laughs”.
-Hysterically, in our faces while we panic and cry and try and figure out what the hell we’re going to do next with our lives.
+Hysterically in our faces while we panic and cry and try and figure out what the hell we’re going to do next with our lives.

-My lease on the apartment I held in Atlanta ended while I was on the road and I, in my blind vision, thought “I don’t need to keep paying for a place I’m never at.
+My lease on the apartment I held in Atlanta, was up and passed while I was on the road and me in my blind vision thought, “I don’t need to keep paying for a place I’m never at.
 I’ll play ball year round and live wherever I’m playing, till I make it big.”
 My mother had re-done my room and the now “guest room’ was more of a storage room that provided little space for me to live in let alone sleep.

 I packed up my bags, I marched up the stairs and I told my parents I was moving to L.A. and I’d figure it out when I got there.
 I took a leap and I’m incredibly grateful, because the past few years have been some of the most amazing in my life!

 This page is I hope more than just “Here’s my info” This page is for all of you!
 Reach out, share, and interact.
 Life’s funny, sometimes you just have to change how you look at it to understand the joke.